• Skip to primary navigation

 4. Toss with basil just before serving.
 Serve with extra parmigiana cheese on the side.

-Filed Under: All Recipes, Lunch and Brunch, main course, Out of This World, Pasta, Salads, Side Dish, Vegetarian
+Filed Under: All Recipes, Dinner, Lunch and Brunch, Pasta, Salads, Side Dish, Vegetarian

 Reader Interactions